niceume/datasailr/README.md

 Currently, the regular expression objects are not generated during run time but only in parsing phase.
 In other words, regular expressions can be generated only in regular expression literal.
 Regular expression syntax is re/pattern/ , which start with re/ and end with /.

 The regular expression engine used internally is Onigmo ( https://github.com/k-takata/Onigmo ).
-The source code must be writtein in UTF8, because regular expression object is programmed to assume UTF8 for its input (in libsailr).
+The source code must be written in UTF8, because regular expression object is programmed to assume UTF8 for its input (in libsailr).

-As the following code shows, backreference (outside of the pattern) cam be used via regexp_matched() function.
+As the following code shows, backreference (outside of the pattern) can be used via regexp_matched() function.

 ```
 germany = re/(^Merc|^Porsche|^Volvo)/